IbHansen/modelflow/README.md

 The easy way to start is here [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IbHansen/modelflow/master).

 This will start **ModelFlow** as an online Jupyter notebook.
 Select one of the notebooks (files with the extension .ipynb).
+Some of the notebooks are ModelFlow related.
+Other implement different model

- - FRBUS  will start the FRB/US model from the Federal reserve board. and you
+ - FRBUS  will start the FRB/US model from the Federal reserve board.
+ - Q-JEM will start the Quarterly Japanese Economic Model from Bank of Japan
+ - ADAM will start the Anual Danish Aggregate Model for the Danish Statistical agency.
+ - Solow will implement a simple textybook Solow model.

 You can also look at the python files of the system.
 Located at the **modelflow/** folder